Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "Meaning that for all practical intents and purposes, the Allies are the face of Humanity for the  Dominion species."

 Knight nodded.
 He looked like he was about to ask a question when a knock on the door heralded the arrival of one of his diplomatic aides.
 "Sorry, ambassador.
-We just got an update about a serious incident at Scotch Creek…"
+We just got an update about a serious incident at Scotch Creek..."

 Knight nodded, wiped his mouth with a cloth napkin and stood.
 "I suppose I should probably arrange for some Earth food to be delivered."